If you have looked at pricing at yoga studios and are turned off, I have ways to help you find cheap yoga classes.

 Tip 5: Facebook

 If you can find local yoga groups on Facebook, I would follow them.
 Lots of times they post free events and also specialty workshops.
-If you are into acro yoga, inversions, and balances, Facebook will be a great resource for you.
+If you are into acro yoga, inversions, or arm balances, Facebook will be a great resource for you.

 Tip 6: Community Education